cywudats/Penn-CIS-545-Final-Project/README.md

 We want to build a model that can successfully predict the recommendation (0: Negative, 1: No opinion, 2: Positive) using the given features in Glassdoor Job Reviews dataset.
 Also, our group will determine which features people consider about recommending the company.
 The other goal is to build a machine-learning model that helps people predict whether the company is recommended.

+**Feature Engineering:**
+1. Our group comes up with a unique way to deal with categorical columns, which enables us to improve the signal-to-ratio.
+As a result, we can operate our machine learning task in a more convenient way.
+Our group converted firm, job_title, current, and location columns String to Unique Numerical Values.
+For the current column, our group carefully separated the data into several categories from the current employee to various lengths of time people were employed before.

+2. Another feature our group applies to textual text is Afinn Sentiment Analysis which takes in a list of words and eventually rates for valence with an integer between minus five (negative) and plus five (positive).
+This process does help a lot in processing the texture data since comments, including pros, cons, and headline are crucial parts of our analysis.

 # Dataset

 We use the Glassdoor Job Reviews dataset provided on Kaggle as our dataset.